 A unambiguous indication of oscillation effects would be the energy-dependent modulation of the survival probability p(E) caused by Earth matter effects [77].
+Under the assumption of a definite mass hierarchy (either normal or inverted), the calculation of neutrino conversion probability in Earth can be reduced to a 2 ν problem, so that Tab.
+5 and Eq.
+2, one can substitute $\cos^2 \theta{12} \rightarrow 1 - P_E$ and $\sin^2 \theta{12} \rightarrow P_E$, where $P_E = P(\nu_e \rightarrow \nu_2)$ in the Earth.
+Analytical expression for P_E can be given for particularly simple (or approximated) situations of Earth matter crossing [78, 79].
 These effects can be revealed by peculiar wiggles in the energy spectra, due to neutrino oscillations in Earth crossing.
-In this respect, LENA benefits from a better energy resolution than MEMPHYS, which may be partially compensated by 10 times more statistics [78].
+In this respect, LENA benefits from a better energy resolution than MEMPHYS, which may be partially compensated by 10 times more statistics [80].
 The Earth effect would show up in the $\bar{\nu}e$ channel for the normal mass hierarchy, assuming that θ{13} is large (Tab.
 7).
 Another possibility to establish the presence of Earth effects is to use the signal from two detectors if one of them sees the SN shadowed by the Earth and the other not.
-A comparison between the signal normalization in the two detectors might reveal Earth effects [79].
-The probability for observing a Galactic SN shadowed by the Earth as a function of the detector's geographic latitude depends only mildly on details of the Galactic SN distribution [80].
+A comparison between the signal normalization in the two detectors might reveal Earth effects [81].
+The probability for observing a Galactic SN shadowed by the Earth as a function of the detector's geographic latitude depends only mildly on details of the Galactic SN distribution [82].
 A location at the North Pole would be optimal with a shadowing probability of about 60%, but a far-northern location such as Pyhäsalmi in Finland, the proposed site for LENA, is almost equivalent (58%).
 One particular scenario consists of a largevolume scintillator detector located in Pyhäsalmi to measure the geo-neutrino flux in a continental location and another detector in Hawaii to measure it in an oceanic location.
 The probability that only one of them is shadowed exceeds 50% whereas the probability that at least one is shadowed is about 80%.

-As an important caveat, we mention that very recently it has been recognized that nonlinear oscillation effects caused by neutrino-neutrino interactions can have a dramatic impact on the neutrino flavor evolution for approximately the first 100 km above the neutrino sphere [81, 82].
+As an important caveat, we mention that very recently it has been recognized that nonlinear oscillation effects caused by neutrino-neutrino interactions can have a dramatic impact on the neutrino flavor evolution for approximately the first 100 km above the neutrino sphere [83, 84].
 The impact of these novel effects and of their observable signatures is currently under investigation.
-However, from recent numerical simulations [81] and analytical studies [83], it results that the effects of these nonlinear effects would produce a spectral swap $\nu_e \bar{\nu}e \leftarrow \nu_x \bar{\nu}x$ at $r \leq 400$ km, for inverted neutrino mass hierarchy.
-One would observe a complete spectral swapping, while ν spectra would show a peculiar bimodal split.
+However, from recent numerical simulations [83] and analytical studies [85], it results that the effects of these non-linear effects would produce a spectral swap $\nu_e \bar{\nu}e \leftarrow \nu_x \bar{\nu}x$ at $r \lesssim 400$ km, for inverted neutrino mass hierarchy.
+An would observe a complete spectral swapping in the $\bar{\nu}$ fluxes, while ν spectra would show a peculiar stepwise splitting.
 These effect would appear also for astonishingly small values of θ{13} .
 These new results suggests once more that one needs complementary detection techniques to be sensitive to both neutrino and anti neutrino channels.

-Other interesting ideas have been studied in the literature, as the pointing of a SN by neutrinos [84], determining its distance from the deleptonization burst that plays the role of a standard candle [67], an early alert for an SN observatory exploiting the neutrino signal [85], and the detection of neutrinos from the last phases of a presupernova star [86].
+Other interesting ideas have been studied in the literature, as the pointing of a SN by neutrinos [86], determining its distance from the deleptonization burst that plays the role of a standard candle [67], an early alert for an SN observatory exploiting the neutrino signal [87], and the detection of neutrinos from the last phases of a presupernova star [88].